greghart/climbing-app/go-server/internal/db/README.md

 Generally for database performance, assuming you are using indices properly and not doing anything obviously wrong, the main perf decision to make is when fetching relationships.
-For N relationships, you can generally either Join N tables or make N+1 queries.
+For N relationships, you can generally either Join N tables or make 1+N queries.

-Obviously without proper benchmarking, and at the scale of the amount of data we are working with, performance between these two options remains a question mark.
-Instead, use your judgement for which approach to take, and more importantly, keep things as flexible as possible.
+Obviously without proper benchmarking, performance between these two options will always be a question mark.

+Instead, use your judgement for which approach to take, and consider [maintainability](#maintainability) as the first priority, adn then handle performance as required by performance testing.

+## Maintainability

+The design of our persistence layer code should align to Go style simplicity -- we avoid ORMs, and `powerputty` can be used for dynamic queries, scanning, data mapping, etc. As long as the flow is maintained and the code is clear, anything should work.

+As far as the joins vs multiple queries, those do have maintenance costs.

+Joins:
+* \+ One repo can field all the data it needs directly
+* \+ SQL is fun?!?!
+* \+ It can feel gratifying
+* \- More complicated SQL
+* \- Multiple repos will end up having similar SQL
+* \- 1:N relationships are harder to map in memory (needs `mapperp`)

+Multiple Queries:
+* \+ Queries can be kept fairly simple and repo specific
+* \+ Less query re-use across repos
+* \- One request would need to hit multiple repos
+* \- We still need the data mapping, just happens in a different layer (or repo interdependencies)
+* \- You don't get to flex your SQL as much

-Eg. if you need to join N entities to get data for one API, but for another you only need 1, then ensure you're not using the same database calls.
+Either way, we should also keep user and wire concerns in mind.
+While it may be more "maintainable" to always return all the crag data ever needed in one method, a user doesn't necessarily want that overhead, and we shouldn't ignore bandwidth costs either.
+Eg. if you need to join N entities to get data for one API, but for another you only need 1, then ensure you're not using the same database calls. `servicep.IncludeSchema` should help compose this logic up nicely.

-If you do decide to make N separate queries, ensure you use concurrency for non interdependent queries so we're not waiting on N round trips to database.

-## Cleanliness

-The other side to the above decision is what's cleanest.
-Database should always be very local to the server, so it's probably fine to do full tree populations in memory instead of through massive joins.